-- Will we need this data only once or are we looking for a long-term partnership with a data provider?
+- Will we need this data only once, or are we looking for a long-term partnership with a data provider?

 What challenges to expect when buying B2B contact data?

 A challenge that many looking to acquire B2B contact data often face in the first place is identifying data providers that offer B2B contact data.
-This often takes a lot of manpower and is a costly process for companies.
-Once relevant data providers are identified, the next challenge is to check whether their data offering matches with your current needs.
+This often takes a lot of workforce and is a costly process for companies.
+Once you identify relevant data providers, the next challenge is to check whether their data offering matches your current needs.

 How to evaluate the quality of the B2B contact data?

 This error can be defined by having the same contact repeated in the table.
 This is an issue for marketing organizations because it could lead to the same person receiving the message twice.
 Often times, duplicate data comes from poor formatting, where the same company could have different spellings.

-To evaluate the offering of the data provider you should definitely ask for a sample for your required data attributes.
+To evaluate the offering of the data provider, you should definitely ask for a sample for your required data attributes.
 If the data vendor does not provide one, this can be a sign of poor quality.
 Besides asking for a sample, a list of reference customers of the data provider can be a good indicator of quality.
 Ask for a name and contact information for the reference.

 How is B2B Contact Data Priced?

-We see custom quotes being commonly provided to large enterprises.
+We see custom quotes provided to large enterprises.
 While the prices for B2B contact data can vary a lot, depending on the region, the seniority of the contacts, the quality, and many other factors, $1 could get you as many as 4 B2B contacts that your growth teams can leverage in their daily work.

 - Which attributes of B2B contact data does your dataset cover?